UBC-MDS/programming-in-python-for-data-science/slides/module1_17.md

 ---

 But there is a better way of doing this.
-We can omit `loc` altogether and use double square parentheses:
+We can omit `loc` altogether and use double square brackets:

 ``` python
 df[['column-name']]
 ```

-Selecting the column `type` would be as simple as so:
+Selecting the column `type` would be as simple as:

 ``` python
 df[['type']]